Francoist Spain: Fascism and authoritarianism

+subordination of Fascist and Falangist syndicates to business interests" thus led to the radical Fascists and Falangists "bewail[ing] the failure of their 'revolution'" in the same way.
+In Francoist economic developmentalism after the 1940s the regime, as Preston writes, a was "fulfilling the modernizing function associated with fascist regimes."

-The Spanish State was authoritarian: Non-government trade unions and all political opponents across the political spectrum were either suppressed or controlled by all means, including police repression.
-Most country towns and rural areas were patrolled by pairs of Guardia Civil, a military police for civilians, which functioned as a chief means of social control.
+The Spanish State has been described as authoritarian and, at least during the first ten to twenty years of the First Francoism, totalitarian: non-government trade unions and all political opponents across the political spectrum were either suppressed or controlled by all means, including police repression.
+Most country towns and rural areas were patrolled by pairs of the Guardia Civil, a military police for civilians, which functioned as a chief means of social control.
 Larger cities, and capitals, were mostly under the heavily armed Policía Armada, commonly called grises due to their grey uniforms.
 Franco was also the focus of a personality cult, which taught that he had been sent by Divine Providence to save the country from chaos and poverty.
+While Enrique Moradiellos states that "it is now increasingly rare to define Francoism as a truly fascist and totalitarian regime", although he writes that the debates on Francoism haven't finished yet, Ismael Saz notes that "it has also begun to be recognised that" Francoism underwent a "totalitarian or quasi-totalitarian, fascist or quasi-fascist" phase.
+To historians who defend the label "totalitarian", it is "more than evident that Franco's regime in the first twenty years had totalizing pretensions in relation to social control (including private life, morality and customs), the monopoly of politics and public space, and even the control of the economy (think of the strong interventionism of autarky)" and that it generally corresponded to the concept of totalitarianism as formulated by Hannah Arendt.

 Members of the oppressed ranged from Catholic trade unions to communist and anarchist organisations to liberal democrats and Catalan or Basque separatists.
 The Confederación Nacional del Trabajo (CNT) and the Unión General de Trabajadores (UGT) trade unions were outlawed and replaced in 1940 by the corporatist Sindicato Vertical.
 The Spanish Socialist Workers' Party (PSOE) and the Esquerra Republicana de Catalunya (ERC) party were banned in 1939 while the Communist Party of Spain (PCE) went underground.
 University students seeking democracy revolted in the late 1960s and early 1970s, which was repressed by the grises.
 The Basque Nationalist Party (PNV) went into exile and in 1959 the armed separatist group ETA was created to wage a low-intensity war against Franco.
 Like others at the time, Franco evinced a concern about a possible Masonic and Judaic conspiracy against his regime.

 Franco continued to personally sign all death warrants until just months before he died despite international campaigns requesting him to desist.